Table of Contents

-An integration of vegetative functions occurs through the hypothalamus, so that the majority of the nuclei of the hypothalamus are connected with vegetative centres in the area of the brain stem and the medulla.
+An integration of vegetative functions occurs through the hypothalamus so that the majority of the nuclei of the hypothalamus are connected with vegetative centers in the area of the brain stem and the medulla.
 One example of a vegetative function transmitted through the hypothalamus is the feeling of thirst.

 Nuclei of the hypothalamus

-The nuclei preoptici regulate body temperature and sexual behaviour.
+The nuclei preoptici regulate body temperature and sexual behavior.
 Topographically, they are located beneath the chiasma opticum.